wdiazcarballo/ACM_School_Barcelona/A deep dive into sustainable generative AI and HPC systems.md

 cat logs/stream.out
 ```
 **Tips**:
-- Look for the "TRIAD" bandwidth - it's the most representative
+- The "TRIAD" bandwidth is most representative
 - Results are in MB/s (megabytes per second)
-- Higher is better, but watch for saturation
+- Higher values indicate better performance, but saturation should be watched for

 #### Analyzing Results

-Create a simple scaling analysis by collecting results:
+A simple scaling analysis can be created by collecting results:

 **Extract bandwidth values**:
 ```bash